orangejuice/blog/data/activity/movie-还有明天-2023/record.en.md

       status: todo
 ---

-Very Italian.
-The entertaining conversations, apartment neighbors, cultural characteristics, and story themes all originate from Italy, dedicated to Italy.
-The ending was incredibly powerful.
-Before knowing the context, one could never guess that a precious piece of paper symbolizing freedom was actually a political ballot!
-The whole film is a calm and clever buildup, shining a light straight to the audience's heart at the end.
-I admit that I was shallow this time, I guessed it was a ticket to America.
+Very Italian in essence.
+The conversations are witty, the neighborhood settings, cultural character, and thematic storytelling all stem from Italy and are dedicated to Italy.
+The ending is powerful and unexpected without prior knowledge of the context; a precious piece of paper symbolizing freedom turns out to be a political ballot!
+The whole film is a clever setup that directs a beam of light right into the audience's heart at the end.
+I must admit I was superficial, having guessed it was a boat ticket to America.